Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Smale spaces with pinched spectrum

 for $p_-=\left(1+\frac{\beta_1-\beta_0}{\alpha_0}\right)\left(\frac{\alpha_1}{\alpha_0}+\frac{\beta_1}{\beta_0}-\frac{\alpha_1\beta_1}{\alpha_0\beta_0}\right)^{-1}$.

 In particular (taking $C_{10}=\max(C_8, C_9)$ and $p=\max(p_+, p_-)$) we have that $d_-([x_0, x], x_0)$ and $d_+([x, x_0], x_0)$ are less than $C_{10}r^p$ for any $x\in\bigcup_{R\in B(r)}R$.

-Let $\mu_+$ and $\mu_-$ be the SRB measures satisfying the conditions of Theorem~\ref{th:SRBmeasures}.
+Let $\mu_+$ and $\mu_-$ be the measures satisfying the conditions of Theorem~\ref{th:SRBmeasures} (note that $(\X, f)$ is mixing by Proposition~\ref{pr:splittingmixing}).
 Let $\mu$ be their direct product on $\splitting=W_+(x_0)\times W_-(x_0)$.
 Since the measures $\mu_+$ and $\mu_-$ on the leaves of $\X$ are invariant under holonomies, $G$ acts by measure preserving transformations on $\splitting$.
 It follows that there exist positive constants $A_1$ and $A_2$ such that

 By the proven above, the set $\bigcup_{R\in B(r)}R$ is contained in the direct product of the balls of radius $C_{10}r^p$ with center in $x_0$ in $W_+(x_0)$ and $W_-(x_0)$.
 By condition (1) of Theorem~\ref{th:SRBmeasures} volumes of these balls are bounded from above by $C(C_{10}r^p)^{\eta/\alpha_0}$ and $C(C_{10}r^p)^{\eta/\beta_0}$ for some constant $C$.
 It follows that $|B(r)|$ is bounded above by a polynomial in $r$. \end{proof}